spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

 """""""""""""""""""""

 MIN_CATALOG_THRESHOLD": int (*default=3*)
     The minimum number of catalog sources required to continue fitting.
 If below this threshold, the code will return a fit_quality=5 and try with another catalog.

 MIN_OBSERVABLE_THRESHOLD": int (*default=4*)

-    If the number of observed sourcse is below this threshold, the code ends alignment and defers to an *a priori* solution.
+    If the number of observed sources is below this threshold, the code ends alignment and defers to an *a priori* solution.

 MIN_CROSS_MATCHES": int (*default=3*)
     Not currently in use.

 MIN_FIT_MATCHES": int (*default=4*)
     Not currently in use.

 MAX_FIT_RMS": float (*default=20*)
     Not currently in use.
 Maximum RMS value for a fit to be considered good.
 Currently a warning is printed but nothing is done.

 MAX_FIT_LIMIT": int (*default=150*)
     The maximum allowable RMS value for a fit to be considered good.
 If not, the fit is considered compromised.

 MAX_SOURCES_PER_CHIP: int (*default=250*)
     Maximum number of brightest sources per chip which will be used for cross-matching and fitting.

 MAS_TO_ARCSEC: float (*default=1000*)
     Conversion factor from milliarcseconds to arcseconds.

 GOOD_FIT_QUALITY_VALUES: int (*default=[1, 2, 3, 4]*)
     The fit_quality (see above) flag values that are allowable for a successful fit.